cvn001/RecentHGT/README.md

 The easiest way to use RecentHGT is to download the source code and unpack it.

-You will also need install the other dependencies before running the script.
+You will also need to install the other dependencies before running the scripts.

+I suggest the users have a knowledge of the command line or bioinformatics.
+If not, this strategy may not be suitable for you.

 ### Dependencies:
 * Python 2.7 or 3.6